Today, all it takes to learn with high-quality online courses is an internet connection . And in many cases it´s even free!

 The Modern Form of Online Courses!

-Generally speaking, a MOOC is:
+A MOOC is:

-Higher Education, Skills Training and Lifelong Learning
+Higher Education, Job Skills and Lifelong Learning

 Interactive Video Learning with Friends from Around the World

 A core element of MOOCs is the video lessons.
 With these videos (usually 5 – 10 minutes long), you will be taught the content over a period of several weeks.

 An important feature of MOOCs is that they’re interactive, which separates them from other formats like university video lectures.
 There are discussion forums that accompany the MOOC.
 Here, you can ask questions about the course, or you can help other learners by answering their questions.
 Quite often, the professors or their assistants are active in the forums as well.